chory-lab/bme590-fall-2025/README.md

 Please follow these steps in order and if you run into any issues, please send an issue to the \#pylabrobot channel in slack!
 Additionally, you can contact Ben or Professor Chory.

-We are also beta testing Google Colab versions of these notebooks, which can skip a lot of the tedious environment setup.
-Please try the following instructions first, but if you run into issues, see **Step 5**.

 ---

 ## Step 1: Install Foundational Tools (VS Code & Git)